 Sleep with completely dry hair in a ponytail or loose braid on a silk pillowcase to preserve your extensions’ bonds while avoiding tangling and damage.
 Read our sleeping with extensions article to learn more.

 Most tape-in extensions can stay in place until hair grows 1.5-2 inches.
 A partial set that boosts volume without significant lengthening lasts 8-10 weeks.
 Going to extreme lengths with a full-head application averages three to four months.

 If you want to learn more, be sure to read a separate article dedicated to nothing but hair extensions care.
 Just following these tips will increase your hair extension’s lifetime by as much as 200%.

 To continue your enhanced look, order AiryHair replacements before detaching your current set.
 Consider upgrading to custom tape hair extensions with exciting extra options.

 When they arrive, bundle removal is a fast, simple process.
 Apply an oil-based formula to break down the adhesive.
 In other words, the strips will peel gently away from your locks.
 Then start over with the cleaning and bonding steps above.

 Was that not clear enough?
 Well, if you want to remove tape-in hair extensions yourself, head over to the post linked here.
-We have 3 cool ways to get rid of tape, residue, and all at the comfort of your home!
+We have 3 cool ways to get rid of tape residue, and all in the comfort of your home!